I transform complicated tech language into what users really need

 What’s unique about you?

 It's my ability to adapt and dive deep.
-I'm not just designing screens—I'm understanding entire product ecosystems, facilitating team alignment, and bringing a mix of product insight and user empathy to even the most technical challenge.
-Just someone fun to be around 😉, vastly empathetic, and respectful
+I'm not just designing screens — I'm understanding entire product ecosystems and their users, facilitating team alignment, and bringing a mix of product insight and user empathy to even the most technical challenge.
+Just someone fun to be around 😉, vastly empathetic, and respectful.
+After having worn many hats, I'm adaptive to specific team setups and expectations/goals set out for me.
+My broad experience helps me out empathise better with my teammates and become a more integrated sparring partner

 How have you measured the success of what you did?